 "No, I didn't," Harry answered after giving it some thought.
 "I mean, I tried to picture it.
 But when I thought of my future I saw nothing but Voldemort."

-The sun was shining - how ironic, Ginny thought - on the morning of the day that Fred would be buried.
-It looked like it would be a beautiful day, she thought as she followed Hermione down the stairs.
+On the morning of the day that Fred would be buried, the sun woke Ginny up.
+It looked like it would be a beautiful day, she thought as she followed Hermione down the stairs, feeling strangely vacuous, as though she wasn't really there.
 They were heading for the kitchen to have breakfast before they would all gather at the spot under one of the big trees in their garden where Fred would get his final rest.

 The kitchen was almost empty, except for Charlie and Percy who were having their morning coffee in silence.
 The kitchen counter, which normally would have been covered by a spectacular breakfast buffet by this time, was significantly empty.
 For once Mrs Weasley hadn't got up before everyone else to cook for them.